txalkan/tyronzil/README.md

 Decentralized identity client for the [Zilliqa blockchain platform](https://zilliqa.com)

-For the management of your Decentralized Identifier (DID), `tyron` implements [Sidetree delta-based operations](https://identity.foundation/sidetree/spec/#did-operations) and saves the state in a [Scilla smart-contract](https://scilla-lang.org/) that is owned by you, the user.
+For the management of your Decentralized Identifier (DID), `Tyron` implements [Sidetree delta-based operations](https://identity.foundation/sidetree/spec/#did-operations) and saves the state in a [Scilla smart-contract](https://scilla-lang.org/) that is owned by you, the user.

 > Read the method specification at tyronZIL.com